Fundamental and operational limitations of Fisher-information-based quantum metrology: Quantum interferometry with NOON states

 The enhanced Fisher information reflects only the local sensitivity around each maximum, while the global likelihood remains multi-modal.
 Introducing a finite prior lifts this degeneracy by restricting the admissible parameter range.
 However, this comes at the cost of eliminating any genuine quantum advantage in the global estimation scenario considered here: once the prior information fixes the interval, an equivalent resolution can be achieved even by classical or random sampling strategies.

-For comparison, let us consider a standard Mach--Zehnder interferometer with a single photon in one input port and the other port left empty, with detection repeated $N$ times.
-The statistics is again described by a binomial distribution, with probabilities
+For comparison, let us consider a standard Mach--Zehnder interferometer with a single photon in one input port while the other port is left empty, and detection repeated $N$ times.
+The counting statistics is described by a binomial distribution with probabilities

-For a generic true phase shift the data will fluctuate, but the most concentrated signal appears at zero phase shift.
-Under this condition, the fluctuation of the estimator can be inferred by Bayesian arguments from the posterior distributions